Resources for Artists and Freelancers

 - HMRC Covid-19 help line for self-employed and businesses: 0300 456 3565

-- MIND has some really helpful guidelines for looking after your mental health during coronavirus
+- MIND have advice on looking after your mental health during coronavirus

 - ACAS: an independent organisation that gives employees and employers free, impartial advice on workplace rights, rules and best practice.